 Dependability is not only a matter of reliability but also involves the reaction to problems; if the processing time of service and repairs is short, this contributes to the dependability.

 Hukseflux pyranometers are designed to allow easy maintenance and repair.
 The main maintenance actions are:

-- replacement of desiccant (not applicable for SR03) - replacement of cabling
+- replacement of desiccant - replacement of cabling

 For optimisation of dependability a user should: